Kong/docs.konghq.com/app/deck/get-started.md

 ## Create a Service

-You can use decK to configure a service by providing a `name` and a `url`.
-Any requests made to this service will be proxied to http://httpbin.konghq.com.
+You can use decK to configure a Service by providing a `name` and a `url`.
+Any requests made to this Service will be proxied to `http://httpbin.konghq.com`:

 ```bash
 echo '_format_version: "3.0"